BATTLEHAWK00/battlehawk00/README.md

 ## Hi there!:satisfied:
-A student major in Software Engineering, also a EDM music producer with ***3k+ fans*** on Netease in China, learning guitar finger style.
+A student major in Software Engineering, also a :headphones:EDM music producer with ***3k+ fans*** on Netease in China, learning :guitar:guitar finger style.
-Feel Free to Subscribe!
+Feel Free to :bell:Subscribe!
-## Stats
+## Stats:bar_chart:

 <table>
 <tr>